Last month, Knox College Choir had their first full concert with the new choir director, Dr. Bram Wayman! Wel...

-The Knox College Department of Campus Safety expects members of the community to comply with the instructions of area first responders on the scene as it is anticipated such evacuations would be coordinated on-site.
+The Department of Campus Safety expects members of the community to comply with the instructions of area first responders on the scene as it is anticipated such evacuations would be coordinated on-site.

-In the event that the buildings or areas on the campus become unstable or if the air outdoors becomes dangerous due to toxic or irritating substances or because leaving the area may cause an exposure to that danger or some other threat, persons may be instructed to "shelter-in-place.
-The term "shelter-in-place" correlates to establishing a "shelter" within the building occupied.
+In the event that the buildings or areas on the campus become unstable or if the air outdoors becomes dangerous due to toxic or irritating substances or because leaving the area may cause an exposure to that danger or some other threat, persons may be instructed to "shelter in place."
+The term "shelter in place" correlates to establishing shelter within the building occupied.
 In some circumstances, and with a few adjustments, such locations may be made safe and comfortable until it is safe to go outside.

 When an incident takes place and a building has not been damaged, persons are encouraged to remain inside the structure until told that it is safe to exit.
 If a building has been damaged, persons should take personal items (purse, wallet, access cards) and follow the evacuation procedures for the building (close doors, proceed to the nearest exit, and use the stairs instead of the elevators).
 Once evacuated, seek shelter at the nearest College building.
 If police, fire and/or Campus Safety personnel are on the scene their directions should be followed.